ErezAmihud/cmake-tools.nvim/docs/howto.md

 By default, this plugin uses quickfix console for generate, build, clean, install, and others about cmake, and only uses terminal for run specific target.

 But if you want to always use terminal(for example, you want to record all commands and corresponding output), there is a way.
-You need set `cmake_always_use_terminal` to true, then, all commands will be executed in the terminal.
+You need set `executor` to false, then, all commands will be executed in the terminal.

 ---